In this article, we will take a look at the MACD indicator and examine the following items:

 DAX 30 is forming a higher high on the price chart

-Once the divergence is identified, traders can look for the end of the trend using a classic MACD crossover.
+Once the divergence is identified, Forex traders can look for the end of the trend using a classic MACD crossover.
 Traders who enter long positions can exit the trade on the next bearish crossover (where the blue MACD line falls below the red signal line in a downtrend).
 This can protect the trader from losses in the event of a reversal.

 While the MACD trading strategy is often used to identify possible entry points, it is also effective for identifying the exit points, as shown in the example with the MACD divergence.
 While the timing of an entry is extremely important, risk management should never be overlooked.